johnjake/CardViewRecyclerView/README.md

-Sample Project on Xamarin Android How to create Collapsible AppBar (Toolbar) with CardView as a content of RecyclerView.
+Sample Project on Xamarin Android on how to create Collapsible AppBar (Toolbar) with CardView as a content of RecyclerView.

 If you would like to use url instead of Image in Drawable just change the method PopulateAlbum(); using